A twisted inclusion between tensor products of operator spaces

 each of which is defined on elementary tensors by $a\tp c\tp b \mapsto acb$.
-The key observation is that, if we equip $S_1(K,H)$ and $S_\infty(K,H)$ with appropriate o.s.~structures, then we can extend both $\Psi_1$ and $\Psi_\infty$ to completely contractive linear maps on the threefold projective tensor product.
+The key point is that if we equip $S_1(K,H)$ and $S_\infty(K,H)$ with appropriate o.s.s., then we can extend both $\Psi_1$ and $\Psi_\infty$ to completely contractive linear maps on the threefold projective tensor product.